 Detangling Burrs From Hair

-If there are only a few burrs and they’ve been in a short time you can probably pull them out easily with your fingers.
-Really thick mats of burrs might need a slightly more aggressive attack.
+If there are only a few burrs and they’ve been in a short time, you can probably pull them out with your fingers.
+But really thick mats of burrs might need a more aggressive approach.

 Getting Rid of Burr Plants

-Once you’ve cleaned all the burrs from your horse, make sure that you dispose of them where they won’t sprout.
-Dumping them on the manure pile or sweeping them out the barn door might mean you’ll eventually have a good crop of burrs right next to your barn.
+Once you’ve cleaned all the burrs from your horse, make sure you dispose of them where they won’t sprout.
+Dumping them on the manure pile or sweeping them out the barn door might land you with a crop of burrs right next to your barn.
 Don’t put them in a composter either.
-Either put them in the garbage or burn them on your next bonfire.
+Instead, throw them in the garbage, or burn them on your next bonfire.

-Chemical herbicides can be used, but these need to be used with great care in horse pastures.
-Horses will need to be kept away from any sprayed areas until the herbicide is gone.
+You can try chemical herbicides, but these need to be used with great care in horse pastures.
+Horses typically must be kept away from any sprayed areas until the herbicide is dry.